enkomio/ProgramUpdater/README.md

 ### Step 2 - Start the update server

 The framework provides a **WebServer** class that can be used to run the update server.
-The web server is based on the Suave project.
+The web server is based on the <a href="https://suave.io/">Suave</a> project.
 To run a web server you have to specify:

 * The binding base URI
-* The workspace directory
+* The workspace directory where the metadata are stored
 * The private key

 To generate a new pair of public and private keys you can use the **CryptoUtility.GenerateKeys** method.
-Find below an example of code that start a web server.
+Find below an example of code that starts a web server.

 	var (publicKey, privateKey) = CryptoUtility.GenerateKeys();
 	var server = new WebServer(this.BindingUri, this.WorkspaceDirectory, privateKey);

 ### Step 3 - Implement the update client

-The last step is to integrate the updater client in your solution.
+The last step is to integrate the update client in your solution.
 In this case you need the following information:

 * The server base URI
 * The server public key
-* The name of the project that you want update
+* The name of the project that you want to update
 * The current project version
 * The destination directory where the update must be installed